-From a designer’s point of view, one of the most useful qualities is form.
-Trees are versatile and can be used to create a variety of effects through their natural forms or through human intervention – creating shapes through topiary and intelligent pruning.
-At Hillier Trees, we offer a wide variety of shaped trees whether through their natural form or through skilled shape training.
+From a designers point of view, one of the most useful qualities is the shape of the tree.
+Trees are versatile and can be used to create a variety of effects naturally or through human intervention.
+Shapes can be created for designs through topiary and intelligent pruning.
+At Hillier Trees, we offer a wide variety of shaped trees, whether through their natural form or through skilled shape training.
+Here’s how you can design with shaped trees: consider their form, function, and seasonal beauty to enhance your landscape with structured elegance and creative flair.
+Whether you’re aiming for formal garden spaces, intimate outdoor rooms, or striking focal points, designing with shaped trees can transform any space into a dynamic and enduring work of art.

-Multi-stem trees – which arise as a result of coppicing young trees – create natural branching structures and greater interest at lower levels than their standard counterparts.
-Many of the British-grown trees from Hillier are available as multi-stem.
+Multi-stem trees arise as a result of coppicing young trees.
+They create natural branching structures and greater interest at lower levels than their standard counterparts.
+Many of the British grown trees from Hillier are available as multi-stem.
 These have been selected to make the most of their stem colour, or to bring their flowers and seasonal leaf interest to a scale that can be enjoyed at eye level.

 Another natural form of shaped tree is fastigiate selections.
 These can be useful to introduce strong forms without the need incorporate annual maintenance plans to clip the trees back into shape.
 Fastigiate trees exist across a variety of genus, covering small, medium and to large growing trees.
 Many of these benefit from being branched all the way to the ground as ‘feathered’ trees.
 However, most are available with a clear stem and can be specified at the time of enquiry.